wenewzhang/mixin_labs-python-bot/README2.md

+# Python Bitcoin tutorial based on Mixin Network: Receive and send Bitcoin in Mixin Messenger
 In [the previous chapter](https://github.com/wenewzhang/mixin_labs-python-bot/blob/master/README.md), we created our first app, when user sends "Hello,world!", the bot reply the same message.

-# Receive and send Bitcoin in Mixin Messenger

 > app.py
 ```python